 GMC Combination Valves

-The original brake combinaton valve installed in our coaches peforms two functions: it activates a warning light in the dash if
+The original brake combination valve performs two functions: it activates a warning light in the dash if

-there is unequal pressure between the front and rear brakes such as if there's a fluid leak on one side,
+there is unequal pressure between the front and rear brakes (indicating a fluid leak on one side),

-and it includes a metering valve to delay the front disc brakes so they don't engage before the slow rear drum brakes.
+and it delays the front disc brakes so they don't engage before the slower rear drums (using a metering valve).

 Once you go to an all disc system, you no longer need the metering valve function.
 While a lot of folks have